-Proxy Statement Class Action.
+Proxy Statement Class Action

 On September 14, 2022, putative shareholder Adam C. Wolfe filed a purposed securities class action against members of the Board of Directors and the Company as nominal defendant, captioned Wolfe v.
 Gormsen, et al., No. 2022-0812-MTZ (Del.
 Ch.
 Sept.
 14, 2022) (the "Wolfe Action").
 Plaintiff Wolfe asserted, among other things, breaches of fiduciary duty by the Board of Directors in connection with the Note issuance, as well as that the Company's proxy statement omitted material information concerning the Note issuance.
 Plaintiff Wolfe sought injunctive relief and attorneys' fees and costs, among other remedies.
-Although the Company believes no supplemental disclosures were required under applicable law, to alleviate the costs, risks and uncertainties inherent in litigation, avoid any potential delay in the Company's annual meeting of stockholders or the Rights Offering and provide additional information to its stockholders, on October 3, 2022, the Company filed a Current Report on Form 8-K to voluntarily supplement its proxy statement disclosures.
+Although the Company believes no supplemental disclosures were required under applicable law, to alleviate the costs, risks and uncertainties inherent in litigation, avoid any potential delay in the Company's annual meeting of stockholders or the Company's rights offering and provide additional information to its stockholders, on October 3, 2022, the Company filed a Current Report on Form 8-K to voluntarily supplement its proxy statement disclosures.
 On October 17, 2022, Plaintiff Wolfe filed a notice of dismissal with the court, which the court granted on October 24, 2022.
+On March 15, 2023, the parties agreed that the Company would pay \$249,500 to Plaintiff Wolfe's counsel in full satisfaction of Plaintiff Wolfe's claim for attorneys' fees and expenses in the Wolfe Action.
+The court was not asked to review, and did not pass judgment on, the payment of the attorneys' fees and expenses or their reasonableness.
+As of December 31, 2022, the Company recorded a settlement liability in such amount in the consolidated balance sheet, which amount was paid during the three months ended March 31, 2023.